quail-ink/docs.quail.ink/docs/writer/telegram-settings.md

 If everything is ok, the new settings will be saved.
 Now all new deliveried posts will be sent to the channel too.

+## Additional Topic: Set up a discussion for the channel

+If you want to add a discussion board to your channel, you can follow these steps:

+1. Log in to your Telegram channel and open your channel profile.
+2. Then enter the Discussion section.
+3. Select a existing group or click "Create a New Group" to create a new group for your channel, and confirm to link the group to your channel.

+After these steps, if your telegram has been updated and commenting on the Telegram channel is activated, you can see the comment section below the posts of that channel.
+This section is labeled Comments, and this text appears in it: "Leave a Comment".
+You can easily put your comments below this post.